jjspeedie/guide.2021.1.00690.S/_build/html/_sources/step3/step3-selfcal-SBs.md

 ### Explanation of parameter choices

+Threshold: should be the same in every round to compare apples to apples...

 **gaincal spw**: Selecting all spectral windows.

 **gaincal solint**: The time interval on which to generate solutions. 'inf' goes as wide as the boundaries specified by the combine parameter.
 In the first and second round (p1, p2), 1 solution is found per scan.
 Later we get down to 18 seconds (3x the record interval).
 In the last round we find 1 solution per scan again.
 For reference, here's the number of seconds in each scan, in each execution block: